lawrancej/CompilerDesign/textbook/05-semantic-analysis.md

 <!--
 4.3 Time/Space Complexity
 -->
-When dealing with code, there are a few considerations to keep in mind.
+When dealing with code, there are considerations to keep in mind.
-Some of the considerations are how much memory the application will take up and how much time the application will take to run.
+Some of the considerations are how much memory the application will take up and how much time it will take to run.
-This means that, in some instances, we trade space for time or time for space.
+This means that, in some instances, we trade space for time or vice versa.
 In terms of imperative languages, we can judge how fast a program is by looking at how many operations the program performs.
 With regards to memory, we can look at how much is allocated at any given point.
-Because we can examine the dynamics of the complexity, we can adjust these dynamics accordingly by changing our algorithims or using different ones all together.
+Because we can examine the dynamics of the complexity, we can adjust these accordingly by changing our algorithims or using different ones all together.

 For a more in depth anaylsis on how to analyze the space time complexity of a program look at:
 [A Function Semantics for Space and Time by Catherine Hope](http://www.cs.nott.ac.uk/Research/fop/hope-thesis.pdf)